KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Themes-Article.md

 # Themes

+@Metadata {

+    @PageImage(
+        purpose: card,
+        source: "Page",
+        alt: "Page icon"
+    )

+    @PageColor(blue)
+}

 This article describes the KeyboardKit theme engine.

 👑 [KeyboardKit Pro][Pro] unlocks a theme engine and ``KeyboardTheme`` type, that makes it a lot easier to style your keyboard with themes.

-KeyboardKit Pro comes with many predefined themes and style variations.
+KeyboardKit Pro comes with many predefined themes, style variations and theme-based views.
 You can also create your own themes and style variations.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro